Tipping Point? Heat’s on Rahm in re-election race after bloody Chicago weekend

 McCarthy was fired by Emanuel in 2015 after the release of dashcam video showing a white police officer killing a black teenager by shooting him 16 times.

+"He hasn’t done anything to lower crime rates," McCarthy said.
+"He’s done exactly the opposite.
+He's created this political landscape that exists in this city based upon his own politics. … And that’s simply not acceptable."

+He added: “People are dying in record numbers here.
+And that’s got to stop.”

-Lightfoot said in a statement that Emanuel was only focused on ensuring public safety in certain neighborhoods and blamed him for remaining silent in the face of what she called “a public health crisis.”
+Lightfoot said in a statement that Emanuel was only focused on ensuring public safety in certain neighborhoods and accused him of remaining silent in the face of what she called “a public health crisis.”

 “Rahm Emanuel cannot sit this out—he’s the mayor, and our city is facing a public health crisis,” Lightfoot said.
 “Taking on gun violence goes far beyond policing: it’s about ending poverty and reversing decades of disinvestment through quality schools, career training, social services, and jobs in neighborhoods that have been ignored for too long.”